PepeTapia/362group2/README.md

 ## **SETUP:**

-**If you downloaded my .7zip file from Discord and extracted to "C:/Users/name", you just need to do Step 1, Step 3, and Step 7.**
+**You can also download the project files from the Google Drive link in Discord that has everything pre-installed and ready to deploy**

-1. Download Cloud SDK installer, Composer from https://getcomposer.org/download/, and initialize GCloud to our project: https://cloud.google.com/sdk/docs/quickstart
+1. Download Cloud SDK installer and initialize GCloud to our project: https://cloud.google.com/sdk/docs/quickstart

-2. Clone github and extract titanbin file to "C:/Users/name"
+2. Clone github, extract titanbin folder to any directory you want (preferably C:/Users/_Name_)

-3. In cmd, type "cd C:/Users/name/titanbin"

-4. Next, type "composer install"

-5. After installation finishes, delete the composer.lock file in titanbin directory
+3. Extract vendor.7z file into titanbin folder as well (this are dependencies needed for the project)

-6. You will also need "keyfile.json" file in titanbin directory to connect to Google Cloud Storage in home.php, which can be downloaded from our Discord.
+4. You will also need "keyfile.json" file in titanbin folder to connect to Google Cloud Storage in home.php, which can be downloaded from our Discord.

-7. Now, you can either host locally or type "gcloud app deploy" to host web application to Google Cloud.
+5. Now, you can either host locally or type "gcloud app deploy" to host web application to Google Cloud.

 ## NOTE: